How to Kill and Prevent Lawn Moss

 As you can see, one type of grass seed is almost never enough to provide good, thick coverage for shaded gardens in all conditions.

-Some type of grass thrive in shade but die back from waterlogging, excess wear and tear or when exposed to dry conditions.
+Some types of grass thrive in the shade but die back from waterlogging, excess wear and tear or when exposed to dry conditions.

 Step 6) Apply Fertiliser and Moss Control

-Fertiliser helps the grass to grow so it covers the soil and prevents moss from gaining a foothold.
+Fertiliser helps the grass to grow, so it covers the soil and prevents moss from gaining a foothold and there are plenty of products available, with the most recent one I tried on my lawn being seaweed extract.

-Moss treatment chemicals such as Iron Sulphate kill off any existing moss, giving the grass the freedom to grow and thrive.
+Moss treatment chemicals such as iron sulphate or “no rake” products kill off any existing moss, giving the grass the freedom to grow and thrive.

 Step 7) Increase the Grass Cutting Height